Skip to Content

 The Widow's Claim against Progressive

 A wrongful death lawsuit seeking punitive damages was filed against TABS and Progressive by Hutcherson's widow.
 The suit alleged that Progressive was liable to Hutcherson under the Restatement (second) of Torts Section 324A (1965) for having assumed a duty normally performed by the trucking entity, TABS.
-The Restatement states:
+The Restatement states the following.

 One who undertakes gratuitously or for consideration, to render services to another which he should recognize as necessary for the protection of a third person or his things, is subject to liability to the third person for physical harm resulting from his failure to exercise reasonable care to protect his undertaking if: